What do you want to do?

 - The river provides lots of things to see and areas to explore.
 Keep your eyes wide open for bald eagles, beavers or endangered terns and plovers nesting on sandbars.

-Want to become a Junior Ranger at Missouri National Recreational River in 2012!
+The Missouri National Recreational River is recruiting for junior rangers!
 We offer 3 different Junior Ranger programs for different age levels.
-Click here to learn how to begin the program at the park or at home.
+To register click here to begin your journey.

-Our ranger staff has put together some fun puzzles for you!
-Click on the name to download a PDF copy.
+Our ranger staff has put together some fun puzzles for you.
+Although we encourage you to be outside exploring, we know that sometimes the weather isn't always perfect.
+Click on the name to download your puzzle.

 - Plains Indians Word Search- Find the hidden names of Plains Indian tribes.
 There is also a picture to color.